17 Things to Know Before Renting a Car in Milan Italy

 12. Toll fees can be expensive

-If you plan on driving on the Autostrada, the Italian motorway, be prepared for toll fees.
+If you plan to drive on the Autostrada, the Italian motorway, be prepared to pay toll fees.

-These fees can be a bit expensive and should factor into your budget.
+These fees can be a bit expensive and should be factored into your budget.
 There are 3 main ways of paying the toll.

 💰 Cash: In case you want to use cash to pay your tolls, follow the white-painted lines to the white signs that have the cash sign on them

 💰 Debit/credit card: For card payments, you can follow the blue lines.
-Some white lines (not all), also accept cards; these will be indicated by a white sign with the icon of a card and cash.
+Some white lines (not all), also accept cards; a white sign with the icon of a card and cash will indicate these.

 💰 Telepass: In case you have a Telepass card, look for the Telepass sign on top of the paying boot when you enter the highway and when you leave